No incident during OSCE monitoring on Azerbaijan-Armenia state border | News.az

 No incident during OSCE monitoring on Azerbaijan-Armenia state border

-The monitoring was conducted in the direction of Azerbaijan’s Gazakh district, the Azerbaijani Defense Ministry reported.

-The Personal Representative’s field assistants Mihail Olaru and Simon Tiller carried out the monitoring exercise from the territory of Azerbaijan.
+The Personal Representative’s field assistants Ghenadie Petrica and Simon Tiller carried out the monitoring exercise from the territory of Azerbaijan.

-The Personal Representative’s field assistants Ognjen Jovic and Ghenadie Petrica carrid out the monitoring from the other side of the border.
+The Personal Representative’s field assistants Mihail Olaru, Ognjen Jovic and Martin Schuster held the monitoring from the other side of the border.

 News.Az